 The applicant has submitted a detailed fuel modification and landscape plan prepared a qualified resource specialist, Dr. Klaus Radtke.
 Dr. Radtke makes a number of recommendations relative to landscaping the site with native fire resistant plant species and includes provisions for protection of the existing oaks and riparian vegetation on site.
-Dr. Radtke's recommends a redesign of the structure by eliminating the the downhill facing (south facing) decks on the structure in order to minimize the encroachment (7 to 8 feet) of the structure.
-He also recommends the selective pruning of the oak trees, no future improvements within the oak canopy, fencing of oaks during construction, planting of all graded and disturbed areas with native plants for erosion control and visual enhancement purposes, monitoring of construction by hand for future fuel modification purposes.
+Dr. Radtke's recommends a redesign of the structure by eliminating the the downhill facing (south facing) decks on the structure in order to minimize the encroachment (7 to 8 feet) of the structure into the oak woodland canopy and to provide a more fire safe structure.
+He also recommends the selective pruning of the oak trees, no future improvements within the oak canopy, fencing of oaks during construction, planting of all graded and disturbed areas with native plants for erosion control and visual enhancement purposes, monitoring of construction activities by a resource specialist and selective thinning of vegetation by hand for future fuel modification purposes.